The most commonly used fragrances in perfumes

 - Extravagant: Women who love the extraordinary choose fragrances with notes of cassis and iris.

-- Glamorous: Women who love to make a big impression choose fruity scents like raspberry or cherry.
+- Glamorous: Women who love to make a grand entrance opt for fruity fragrances like raspberry or cherry.

-- Elegant: Elegant women rely on style, supported by scents of jasmine or lotus.
+- Elegant: Elegant women rely on style confidence, supported by fragrances of jasmine or lotus.

 - Sporty: Casual women prefer fresh scents like bergamot or melon.